rohan-paul/cryptocurrency-price/README.md

 #### After a site has been deployed, how push the diffs to the earlier deployed site - to the same URL

-**Just like most deployment, it will just be a fresh deployment.** So at the step ( during the fresh deploy of a new project), when I have to choose / edit the exact URL name (keeping .surge.sh at the end intact) - just type the same old URL again, which will be
+**Just like most deployment, it will have to be a fresh deployment.** So at the step ( during the fresh deploy of a new project), when I have to choose / edit the exact URL name (keeping .surge.sh at the end intact) - just type the same old URL again, which will be

 `cryptocurrency-react-app.surge.sh`